MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 $cred=get-credential
 Move-CsUser -Identity "PilarA@contoso.com" -Target "sipfed.online.lync.com" -Credential $cred
 ```
-This cmdlet is mainly introduced to support Skype for business to Microsoft Teams user migration called with Move-CsUser.
+This cmdlet is mainly introduced to support Skype for Business to Microsoft Teams user migration using Move-CsUser.
 Above exaple shows how tenant admins can run move-csuser in Gallatin and other special clouds after setting environment config using Set-TeamsEnvironmentConfig.
 Note: Set-TeamsEnvironmentConfig needs to be run only once for a machine.
 No need to run everytime before running Move-CsUser.